Minors (under 16 years)

 U.S. Consulate General, Mumbai is pleased to provide courier delivery services for Consular Reports of Birth Abroad (CRBA) and U.S. passports.
 This service will allow for timely tracking and fast delivery of your documents.
-Please carefully read the instructions below to arrive at your appointment prepared.
+Please read the below instructions carefully.

-- At the Consulate, you will be asked to purchase a courier envelope in the lobby for INR 350.
-The fee may be paid by cash or demand draft in favor of “FedEx Express TSCS (India) Pvt.
+- At the Consulate, you will be asked to purchase a courier envelope for INR 400 in the ACS waiting area.
+The fee may be paid by cash, card or demand draft in favor of “FedEx Express TSCS (India) Pvt.
 Ltd.” payable at Mumbai.
 Drafts can be drawn on any foreign bank operating in India or nationalized bank only.
 Along with your payment please submit a completed courier delivery form.
 You may provide your email id to FedEx to receive tracking updates via email.

-- Once your CRBA or U.S. passport application is processed, the ACS Unit will return a sealed courier envelope containing your CRBA or U.S. passport to First Flight.
+- Once your CRBA or U.S. passport application is processed, the American Citizen Services Unit will return a sealed courier envelope containing your CRBA or U.S. passport to FedEx.

-- You will receive a receipt from First Flight with the return of your CRBA or U.S. passport.
-If you opt to pick up your CRBA or passport in person, you may do so on Thursdays between 2:00 p.m. to 4:00 p.m.
+- If you opt to pick up your CRBA or passport in person, you may do so on Thursdays between 2:00 p.m. to 3:00 p.m.
 You do not need an appointment to pick up your CRBA or U.S. passport.
 Please check our holiday calendar.